Jalogax/nexu-backend-test/README.md

 ## Testing
 To test, we can consume all the endpoints that we created and see the response in our browser or using Postman.

 You can look the folder "unit-test" to see all the test that I did to this API consuming each endpoint developed.
+Also, you can import the file called "Nexu Backend Test - Cars.postman_collection.json" to consume it in your Postman sesion.

+Note: All the URL contains "localhost" because the tests were applied in a local environment.

 #### 1.- GET /brands
 List all brands.